 Messiah’s promise to the one who faithfully persevered was that no one would take your crown (3:11b).
 The crown of life was also promised to the believers in Smyrna.
 God has promised this crown to all those who remain faithful to Him when under persecution.
 Blessed is the man who perseveres under trial, because when he has stood the test, he will receive the crown of life that God has promised to those who love Him (James 1:12).
 The crown was the wreath awarded to the winner of an athletic contest (1 Corinthians 9:25; 2 Timothy 4:8).
 The metaphor would have been especially appropriate to this church because the city of Philadelphia was well known for it games and festivals.113

 7. The counsel: In light of the historical background of Philadelphia’s disastrous earthquake, it’s significant that Yeshua promised that they would be made pillars in the Temple of God, never to go out from it again.
 The one who overcomes I will make a pillar in the Temple of My God (3:13a).
 An overcomer is one who overcomes the world (First John 2:15-16) by faith in the Messiah (John 16:33).
 A pillar represents stability, permanence, and immobility.
 Pillars can also represent honor.
 In pagan temples pillars were often carved to represent a specific deity.
-The marvelous promise Christ makes to believers is that they will have an eternal place of honor in the Temple of God.114 To people that were accustomed to fleeing their city because of earthquakes, the promise that they would never again have to leave their homes in the New Jerusalem (21:1-27), was understood by them as eternal security in the Kingdom of God.
+The marvelous promise Christ makes to believers is that they will have an eternal place of honor in the Temple of God.114 To people that were accustomed to fleeing their city because of earthquakes, the promise that they would never again have to leave their homes in the New Jerusalem (21:1-27), was understood by them as eternal security in the Kingdom of God (see my commentary on The Life of Christ Ms - The Eternal Security of the Believer).

 The name Philadelphia literally means brotherly love.
 Our Lord selected that church to describe the kind of revival that started around 1730 and will continue until the Rapture.
 Just as Sardis came out of Thyatira, so the Philadelphia revival came out of Sardis.
 The congregations of the Reformation became dead as a state church.
 Philadelphia, however, was marked by vitality of life.
 In that age, ADONAI produced revivals in Europe and the British Isles, even spreading to America.
 Those revivals in turn, produced what is known today as the Great Missionary Movement.